-However, the similarities between the two language do not stop there.
+However, the similarities between French and Spanish do not stop there.
 Here, we look at some of the key ways that Spanish and French are considered similar and explain why mastering one can make learning the other more simple.

 One of the most important similarities between Spanish and French centres around the origins of the two languages.
 Indeed, both languages are descended from Vulgar Latin, also sometimes known as colloquial Latin, which was the form of Latin spoken by the lower classes of the Roman Empire, including merchants and soldiers.